fluent-themes/react-todo-app/README.md

-# TaskFlow - Modern Todo App
+# TaskFlow - React Todo App

-A minimal React todo application demonstrating hooks (useState, useEffect) and component patterns.
-Built for WordPress developers learning modern frontend frameworks.
+A minimal React todo application showcasing hooks such as useState and useEffect along with common component patterns.
+This app is designed for WordPress developers familiar with jQuery, introducing the fundamentals of React and modern frontend development.
+It helps users understand the key similarities and differences between WordPress and React workflows.

 ## Features